 The Transportation Authority is working to reduce San Francisco's transportation-related greenhouse gas emissions by:

 Leveraging San Francisco’s half-cent sales tax and other funding sources to green and expand San Francisco's transit fleet, support Transit-First projects, and increase street safety for people walking and biking.
 Our Transportation Fund for Clean Air program also funds electric vehicle chargers throughout the city.

 Partnering with local agencies like the SFMTA and SF Environment on help residents, workers, and visitors make more sustainable transportation choices through efforts like Safe Routes to School and Emergency Ride Home.
 In response to pandemic-related transit reductions, we supported SFMTA’s creation of the Essential Trip Card to help transit-dependent seniors and people with disabilities access services.

-Using pricing and incentives tools to reduce congestion and fund transit.
+Using pricing and incentive tools to reduce congestion and fund transit.
 Examples of this include our work on downtown congestion pricing and the Treasure Island Transportation Program.